tiirwaa/BootThatISO-WITHOUT-USB---NO-USB-NEEDED-/README.md

 - Detects Windows ISOs and automatically adjusts BCD configuration; non-Windows ISOs boot directly from the EFI partition.
 - Runs optional integrity checks (`chkdsk`), generates detailed logs, and allows cancellation or space recovery.
 - Provides unattended mode for script integrations via command-line arguments.
-- **ISOHASHBOOT Improvement**: Efficiency optimization that compares the MD5 hash of the ISO file, selected boot mode, and format against stored values in the existing partition.
-If they match, skips formatting and file copying, speeding up repetitive processes with the same ISO and configuration.
+- **ISO hash cache (ISOBOOTHASH)**: Compares the ISO MD5, selected boot mode, and format against values stored in the `ISOBOOTHASH` file on the target.
+If they match, it skips formatting and content copy to speed up repeated runs.

 ## Tested ISOs